How hard is it to approximate the Jones polynomial?: Introduction

 A well-known paper of Aharonov, Jones, and Landau \cite{AJL:approx} establishes a polynomial quantum algorithm to approximate the Jones polynomial at any principal root of unity; a more abstract form of this algorithm appeared previously in a paper of Freedman, Kitaev, and Wang \cite{FKW:simulation}.

-\begin{theorem}[Freedman, Kitaev, Wang \cite{FKW:simulation}; Aharonov, Jones, Landau \cite{AJL:approx}] Let $t = \exp(2\pi i/r)$, let $L$ be a link presented by a plat diagram with bridge number $b$, and let $V(L,t)$ be its Jones polynomial.
+\begin{theorem}[Freedman, Kitaev, Wang \cite{FKW:simulation}; Aharonov, Jones, Landau \cite{AJL:approx}] Let $t = \exp(2\pi i/r)$ be a principal root of unity, let $L$ be a link presented by a plat diagram with bridge number $g$, and let $V(L,t)$ be its Jones polynomial.
 Then there is a polynomial-time quantum decision algorithm that answers yes with probability

 \end{theorem}